 Anna Atkins dedicated her book «Photographs of British Algae: Cyanotypes Impressions» - the first book to be photographically printed and illustrated, 1843 - to her father. to my dearest father is based on encounters in the study rooms of the Department of Photographs, MET and at the Hans P. Kraus collection in New York during the summers 2013-14, as well as visits to the Smithsonian Institution Archives, Washington DC and ICP, New York, in 2014.
 It unfolds in a series of objects, sculptures, prints, drawings and words, mostly realised during a 6-month residency at ISCP, New York, in 2014 with the support of the Governing Mayor of Berlin

 - Foreign Exchange Grant.
-The printed matter focus on studio shots together with a collection of material gathered during trips to Texas and New Mexico, images captured by my Iphone in libraries, and an accompanying subjective text.
+The printed matter focus on studio shots together with a collection of material gathered during trips to Texas and New Mexico, images captured on an Iphone in libraries, and an accompanying subjective text.

 the problem of serial order in behavior